 Females should be feminine and generally refined about the head and forequarters.
-A sow is valued for her ability to produce pigs, and the matronly characteristics are as a rule evidence of this ability.
+A sow is valued on her ability to produce pigs, and the matronly characteristics are as a rule evidence of this ability.

 Substance.
 This term has reference to the amount of bone in particular.
 It is, of course, clear that a hog with considerable scale must have an ample amount of bone to carry his weight.
 Too much substance tends to coarseness.
-Too little bone makes the animal appear refined in the extreme.
+Too little bone often makes the animal appear refined in the extreme.
 He is then often described as lacking in substance.

-- 1. Why is it desirable for a pig club member to learn how to judge hogs? - (a) What are some of the first things to learn?(b) Can you name all the parts of a hog? - (b) Can you name an the parts of a nog. - 3.
-Why is a score card used for beginners? - 4.
-Why should you not use "better" when you are comparing two animals? - 5.
+- 1. Why is it desirable for a pig club member to learn how to judge hogs? - (a) What are some of the first things to learn? (b) Can you name all the parts of a hog? - Why is a score card used for beginners? - 4.
 How should one act around livestock?
-Why? - 6.
-How would you proceed to examine a class? - 7.
-Give one method for organizing reasons. - 8.
-Why is it important for boys advanced in club work to become familiar with such terms as type, symmetry, quality, etc.? - 9.
-What do you understand by (a) quality, (b) type? - 10.
-Define: (a) substance, (b) scale, (c) breed type. - 11.
+Why? - 5.
+How would you proceed to examine a class? - 6.
+Give one method for organizing reasons. - 7.
+Why is it important for boys advanced in club work to become familiar with such terms as type, symmetry, quality, etc.? - 8.
+What do you understand by (a) quality, (b) type? - 9.
+Define: (a) substance (b) scale, (c) breed type. - 10.
 Define: (a) breed character, (b) sex character.